-(L) ONOPTOUT – On-Line and the hour is a RUC Buy-Back Hour;
+(G) ONOPTOUT – On-Line and the hour is a RUC Buy-Back Hour;

-(M) SHUTDOWN – The Resource is On-Line and in a shutdown sequence, and has no Ancillary Service Obligations other than Off-Line Non-Spinning Reserve (Non-Spin) which the Resource will provide following the shutdown.
+(H) SHUTDOWN – The Resource is On-Line and in a shutdown sequence, and is not eligible for an Ancillary Service award.
 This Resource Status is only to be used for Real-Time telemetry purposes;

-(N) STARTUP – The Resource is On-Line and in a start-up sequence and has no Ancillary Service Obligations.
+(I) STARTUP – The Resource is On-Line and in a start-up sequence and is not eligible for an Ancillary Service award, unless coming On-Line in response to a manual deployment of ERCOT Contingency Reserve Service (ECRS) or Non-Spinning Reserve (Non-Spin).
 This Resource Status is only to be used for Real-Time telemetry purposes;

-(O) OFFQS – Off-Line but available for SCED deployment.
-Only qualified Quick Start Generation Resources (QSGRs) may utilize this status; and
+(J) OFFQS – Off-Line but available for SCED deployment and to provide ECRS and Non-Spin, if qualified and capable.
+Only qualified Quick Start Generation Resources (QSGRs) may utilize this status;

-(P) ONFFRRRS – Available for Dispatch of RRS providing Fast Frequency Response (FFR) from Generation Resources.
-This Resource Status is only to be used for Real-Time telemetry purposes;